ndrewtl/airspace-jekyll/_posts/2018-01-25-qualitative.md

 #### <a href="#analyse"> 4.
 Statistically analyse qualitative data</a>

 This workshop will explore qualitative data, the sort of data you might collect through responses to survey questions, interview transcripts, or observations.
 The data analysis techniques in this workshop lend themselves well to sociological research, and the examples we will use come from a study on human behaviour related to environmentally friendly actions, but they could easily be applied to observations of any system.
 For example, you might use an ordinal scale (e.g. 1-5, Disagree-Agree) to describe the perceived health of a plant seedling, with the question being something like "How wilted are the leaves?
-1=no sign of damage, 5=leaves abcised".
+1 = no sign of damage, 5 = leaves abcised".

 Firstly, we will learn how to format data from surveys and interviews effectively so that it can be easily used in analysis later.
 Then we will explore ways to visualise these data graphically.
-Finally we will run some simple statistical analyses to answer some hypotheses.
+Finally, we will run some simple statistical analyses to answer some hypotheses.

-#### Note: all the files you need to complete this tutorial can be downloaded from <a href="https://github.com/ourcodingclub/CC-Qualit" target="_blank">this repository</a>.
-Please clone and download the repo as a zip file, then unzip it before starting the tutorial.
+### Note: all the files you need to complete this tutorial can be downloaded from <a href="https://github.com/ourcodingclub/CC-Qualit" target="_blank">this repository</a>.
+Please download the repo as a zip file, then unzip it before starting the tutorial.

-Alternatively, you can fork <a href="https://github.com/ourcodingclub/CC-Qualit" target="_blank">the repository</a> to your own Github account and then add it as a new RStudio project by copying the HTTPS/SSH link.
-For more details on how to register on Github, download Git, sync RStudio and Github and use version control, please check out our <a href="https://ourcodingclub.github.io/2017/02/27/git.html" target="_blank">previous tutorial.</a>
+Alternatively, you can fork <a href="https://github.com/ourcodingclub/CC-Qualit" target="_blank">the repository</a> to your own GitHub account and then add it as a new `RStudio` project by copying the `HTTPS/SSH` link.
+For more details on how to register on GitHub, download `git`, sync `RStudio` and GitHub and use version control, please check out our <a href="https://ourcodingclub.github.io/2017/02/27/git.html" target="_blank">`git` and `RStudio` tutorial.</a>

 ## Getting Started

 The first thing to do is open `RStudio`.
-Then make a new script file using `File/ New File/ R Script`, save it with a sensible name inside the folder you just downloaded and unzipped from <a href="https://github.com/ourcodingclub/CC-time-series" target="_blank">the github repository</a>.
+Then make a new script file using `File/ New File/ R Script`, save it with a logical name inside the folder you just downloaded and unzipped from <a href="https://github.com/ourcodingclub/CC-time-series" target="_blank">the github repository</a>.

-Next, in your script file you need to set your working directory to the folder you just downloaded from <a href="https://github.com/ourcodingclub/CC-time-series" target="_blank">the github repository</a>.
+Next, in your script file you need to set your working directory to the folder you just downloaded from <a href="https://github.com/ourcodingclub/CC-Qualit" target="_blank">the GitHub repository</a>.
 Copy and paste the code below as a guide, but remember that the location of the folder on your computer will be different:

 ```r
 setwd("~/Downloads/CC-Qualit-master")
 ```

-Next, load the packages needed for this tutorial by copying the code below into your script file then running those lines of code using either `Cmd+R` on a Mac, or `Ctrl+R` on Windows.
+Next, load the packages needed for this tutorial by copying the code below into your script file then running those lines of code using either `Cmd + R` on a Mac, or `Ctrl + R` on Windows.
 If this is the first time you're using them these packages, you'll need to install them first, for example using `install.packages("ggplot2")`, and afterwards you can use `library()` to load them.

 ```r
 library(ggplot2)